ZEPL/zepl-documentation/docs/guide/interpreter/jdbc.md

 # JDBC Interpreter

+ZEPL supports a JDBC interpreter with drivers for popular databases.
+Drivers for the following databases are currently supported by ZEPL:

+  - Mysql
+  - Oracle
+  - Postgresql
+  - Redshift
+  - Snowflake

+For additional database connections, please contact [support@zepl.com](mailto:support@zepl.com).

-Zepl supports a JDBC interpreter with drivers for popular databases.
-Before connecting to your database it's important to check the following:
+Before connecting to your database, it's important to check the following:

   - the database is currently up and running
   - the database is accessible from the public internet